 The mRNA from the vaccine never enters the nucleus of your cells and doesn’t get into your DNA.
 Your cells break down and get rid of the mRNA soon after they’re finished using the instructions.
 The Centers for Disease Control and Prevention (CDC) has information about mRNA vaccines.

 How many doses of each COVID-19 vaccine do I need?

-Why is it important that people get their second dose of the Pfizer or Moderna vaccines?
+Why is it important that people get their second or third dose of the Comirnaty or Moderna vaccines?

 “The first dose of the vaccine “primes” the immune system to respond to the vaccine.
-The second dose “boosts” it, greatly increasing antibody responses,” explained Dr. Sax.
+The second dose or third dose “boosts” it, greatly increasing antibody responses,” explained Dr. Sax.

 “Such a strong antibody response is thought to correlate with how well and how long we’ll be protected from getting COVID-19 in the future,” he added.
 “It’s likely especially important in those who might have a less robust immune response to vaccinations, such as older people and those who have weakened immune systems.”

 People who are moderately to severely immunocompromised are especially vulnerable to COVID-19.
 They are more likely than others to have a serious, prolonged illness.
 They may benefit from an additional dose to ensure they’re protected against COVID-19.

 Viruses constantly change through mutation.
 Sometimes new variants emerge and disappear.
 Other times, new variants emerge and persist.
 Multiple variants of the virus that causes COVID-19 have been documented in the U.S. and around the world during this pandemic.